ezfinge/ezfinge/README.md

 # 👋 Eae seus puto.
-## My name nãoédasuaconta and my nickname is "ezfinge"!
+## My name is Paulincarco and my nickname is "ezfinge"!

 -🌱 Atualmente estou aprendendo